 35. Are there any proposals for dispute resolution reform?
-Are they likely to come into force?
+If yes, when are they likely to come into force?

-In Japan, there are provisions on jurisdiction and venue over domestic litigation cases (Articles 4 to 22, CCP), but there are no clear provisions applicable to jurisdiction over international litigation cases.
-Court precedents have accumulated, concluding generally that a Japanese court has jurisdiction over international litigation cases if the Japanese court has such jurisdiction under the CPP (any of Articles 4 to 22), unless the exercise of jurisdiction is inconsistent with the fairness between the parties or an appropriate and speedy trial.
-The Ministry of Justice prepared a bill on jurisdiction over international litigation cases to provide higher predictability and clearer guidance as to which court has jurisdiction over international litigation cases.
-The bill was submitted to the National Diet of Japan in 2010, and is likely to come into force in 2011 or 2012.
+In Japan, there were provisions on jurisdiction and venue over domestic litigation cases (Articles 4 to 22, CCP), but there were no clear provisions applicable to jurisdiction over international litigation cases.
+The Ministry of Justice prepared a bill on jurisdiction over international litigation cases to provide higher predictability and clearer guidance as to under what circumstances a Japanese court has jurisdiction over international litigation cases.
+The bill came into force on 1 April 2012.